On the algebraic numbers computable by some generalized Ehrenfest urns: Introduction

+To compute numbers with population protocols, we rely on the classical formalism of stochastic urn models, where each ball stands for an agent.

-we consider the dynamic of the population driven as follows.
-We assume that at time 0, there are $n$ balls in the urn and that each of them is randomly colored in black or white with probability $1/2$, independently from the $n-1$ others.
-At each time unit, $k\geq 2$ of the balls are chosen randomly and uniformly (independently from the past).
-If $i$ of the $k$ balls are black, then the $k$ balls are all recolored in the color $f(i)$, and put back in the urn.
-Our model is in fact a generalization of the famous Ehrenfest urn model (see for instance \cite{Dur}) which is the process corresponding to $k=1$ and $0\mapsto$ black $1\mapsto$ white or equivalently at each time step a single ball is picked and its color is changed.
+Let us describe more precisely the model we deal with.
+We fix an integer $k\geq 1$, a real number $x_0\in[0,1]$ and a \emph{rule} $f:\ \set{0,\dots,k}\to\set{\mbox{black,white}}$.
+At time 0, there are $n$ balls in the urn and each of them is randomly colored in black with probability $x_0$ or in white with probability $1-x_0$, independently from the $n-1$ others.
+The triplet $(k,f,x_0)$ is referred to as the \emph{rule} of the urn.

+At each time unit, $k$ balls are picked randomly, uniformly and independently from the past.
+Let $i$ be the number of black balls among them, then all the $k$ balls are recolored in the color $f(i)$ and put back in the urn.
+This model is a generalization of the famous Ehrenfest urn model (see for instance \cite{Dur}) which corresponds to $k=1$ and $0\mapsto$ black $1\mapsto$ white (or equivalently at each time step a single ball is picked and its color is changed).